MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/teams-conversation-ai-overview.md

 ## Why build apps with Teams AI library?

 Teams AI library makes Teams apps conversational, not driven by rigid command structures.
 The library is designed to seamlessly integrate with the Teams Bot Framework SDK.
-Building apps for Teams is drastically simpler, with rich natural language features that brings any app experience into the conversation.
+Building apps for Teams is drastically simpler, with rich natural language features that bring any app experience into the conversation.

 Here are some key benefits of the Teams AI library: